 Help meet the immediate needs of vulnerable Syrian refugees.
-Support local communities to mitigate tensions over scarce resources and improve water infrastructure to better serve the increasing population.
+Support them and local host communities to resolve longer term challenges, and improve the ability of shared infrastructure and services to serve an increased population.

-The fourth water-poorest country in the world is increasingly stressed by the influx of Syrian refugees seeking safety across the border.
-Zaatari is considered the second largest refugee camp in the world, but the majority of Syrians live in towns where the competition over housing and jobs is increasing tensions.
+The second most water-poor country in the world is increasingly stressed by the influx of Syrian refugees seeking safety across the border.
+While many Syrians live in refugee camps, the majority live in towns where competition over housing, services, natural resources and jobs is increasing social stresses.

-Infrastructure is literally breaking down under the strain: The nation's aging water system leaks 76 billion liters per year, and areas with large numbers of refugees face water shortages at emergency levels.
+Infrastructure is literally breaking down under the strain: the water system leaks around 50 percent of pumped water, electricity needs have risen significantly, and areas with large numbers of refugees face high demand for both.

 All stories about Jordan

 Jordan, Syria: Syrian youth in their own words